cheese1/medusawiki/What-is-Medusa.md

 We are on freenode in #pymedusa.
 [WebIRC kiwiirc.com](https://kiwiirc.com/client/irc.freenode.net/?theme=basic#pymedusa)

 #### Bugs/Issues
-In case you have found a bug and verified that it indeed is a bug, than please report it to our [issue tracker](https://github.com/pymedusa/Medusa/issues) so that the Developers can investigate.
+In case you have found a bug and verified that it indeed is a bug, then please report it to our [issue tracker](https://github.com/pymedusa/Medusa/issues) so that the Developers can investigate.
 Note, make sure you follow the [guidelines](https://github.com/pymedusa/Medusa/issues#submitting-a-bugissue-ticket) for posting a bug.

 ---